A generalized matrix-valued Allen--Cahn model and its numerical solution: Conclusion

 This paper introduces a generalized matrix-valued Allen--Cahn model with the unknown matrix-valued function $U\in\mathbb{R}^{m_1\times m_2}$ and $m_1\geq m_2$.
 By taking different values of $m_1$ and $m_2$, this model unifies three classical cases: the scalar-valued, vector-valued, and square-matrix-valued Allen--Cahn equations.
 At the continuous level, we establish the existence and uniqueness of the solution for the model and prove that the solution satisfies the maximum principle and energy dissipation law.
 At the discrete level, we construct arbitrarily high-order ETDRK schemes.
 Theoretical analysis and numerical experiments show that the schemes unconditionally preserve the maximum principle.
 Moreover, the first- and second-order ETDRK$r$ schemes unconditionally satisfy the original energy dissipation law, while third- and higher-order schemes satisfy the property under suitable time-step constraints.

+Although the present work focuses on the orthogonality-promoting potential, the proposed strategy may be extended to a broader class of smooth gradient-flow potentials \cite{kim2025maximum}.
+A direct extension of the current analysis would require suitable conditions ensuring the invariance of the admissible Frobenius ball, the boundedness and local Lipschitz continuity of the modified nonlinearity, and an appropriate estimate for the energy density.
+These conditions are sufficient for the present proof and are not claimed to be necessary or optimal.
+Identifying weaker assumptions and treating more general potentials systematically are left for future work.

-This model demonstrates application potential in the fields of crystallography and materials science, particularly for simulating grain boundary dynamics, crystal growth, and phase transformation processes.
+Moreover, this generalized matrix-valued Allen--Cahn model demonstrates application potential in the fields of crystallography and materials science, particularly for simulating grain boundary dynamics, crystal growth, and phase transformation processes.
 Its matrix-valued characteristics enable the capture of complex phenomena such as grain orientation evolution.
 Future research may explore extending its application to simulate microstructural evolution in crystalline materials and liquid crystal systems, thereby enhancing our understanding of orientation-dependent behavior.